 3. We all make mistakes

-All the blame won’t erase one crucial fact: We’ve made mistakes and will continue to do so.
-No one is perfect, but we blame ourselves as if we should’ve been.
+All the guilt won’t erase one crucial fact: We’ve made mistakes and will continue to do so.
+There’s no such thing as a perfect mom (despite what social media says!), yet we blame ourselves as if we should be one.

-The best part about mistakes is that they build resilience and become our best teachers.
-That day you yelled at your child was painful for both of you, but it was also when you learned to spot your triggers so these arguments don’t happen as often.
+The good thing about mistakes is that they build resilience and become our best teachers.
+That day you yelled at your child was painful for both of you, but it was also when you learned to spot your triggers so you can change your behavior moving forward.

 4. You don’t give yourself enough credit